 - Builds vocabulary since it’s easier to make connections between words that are being used in context rather than seeing them in isolation on flashcards or worksheets.

-- Provides a more engaging learning experience by two people explaining ideas back and forth.
+- Provides a more engaging learning experience with two people explaining ideas back and forth.

-- Builds stronger relationships between parents, teacher, and kids as they work together.
+- Builds stronger relationships between parents, teachers, and kids as they work together.

 Good strategies for implementing a buddy reading program at home